-The Spotlight program welcomes seven emerging directors to Vancouver and deepens the long tradition of Korean cinema as a cornerstone of VIFF programming.
+The Spotlight program welcomes emerging directors to Vancouver and deepens the long tradition of Korean cinema as a cornerstone of VIFF programming.

 Cooperating Organizations